gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 GROUP BY year, month, flight_delay
 ```

+> **What you should see:** A compact summary table — one row per year/month/delay-category combination, showing how many flights fall into each delay bucket for April and May 2008. `Early` and `Tolerable Delays` should be the largest categories.

 ## Provide delay classification as permanent table

 So far we have only worked with temporary views, which are only visible while the Spark session is active and will be removed as soon as it is closed.